 “Artists want to play at these festivals because of the great crowds and support there is for music in Minnesota,” says Ellen Stanley, executive director of the Minnesota Music Coalition.
 See your favorite artists while soaking up the sunshine at any of this season’s fests.

 A couple longstanding festivals that were recently on hiatus are coming back again in 2015.
 A 30-year staple, the Taste of Minnesota will take place at the Carver County Fairgrounds in Waconia on July 2-5, with free admission during the day, live music and nightly fireworks.
-Past lineups have included artists like Soul Asylum, Starship, Halestorm and Joe Nichols.
+The 2015 lineup features Foghat, P.O.D., Phil Vassar and Gear Daddies.

 Formerly known as Lumberjack Days, Stillwater Log Jam has a renewed focus on local music and history.
-The celebration, slated for July 17-19, will combine activities like a soap box derby and lumberjack demonstrations with four stages of music, including a kids stage in Teddy Bear Park.
+The celebration, slated for July 17-19, will combine activities like a downhill derby and lumberjack demonstrations with three days of local music, including a kids stage in Teddy Bear Park.

 Urban settings provide the backdrop for several music festivals this summer.
-Rock the Garden, held outside the Walker Art Center in Minneapolis, is sticking to its new two-day this year, June 20-21.
-The concert has sold out quickly in the past thanks to popular indie artists like Dessa and Spoon; striking views of the downtown skyline add to the appeal.
+Rock the Garden, held outside the Walker Art Center in Minneapolis, is sticking to its new two-day format this year, June 20-21.
+The concert has sold out quickly in the past thanks to popular indie artists, like this year's headliners, Belle & Sebastian and Modest Mouse.
+Striking views of the downtown skyline add to the appeal.

 One of the biggest hip-hop festivals in the country, Soundset draws 30,000 people every year.
 For its eighth year, the popular festival will feature J. Cole, Big Sean, and Minnesota artists Atmosphere and Brother Ali.
 The concert takes place May 24 at Canterbury Park in Shakopee.

-The annual Winona Dixieland Jazz Festival is held on the grounds of Winona State University on June 24-27 and 26-27.
+The annual Winona Dixieland Jazz Festival is held on the grounds of Winona State University on June 27.
 Elsewhere in southern Minnesota, the Solstice Outdoor Music Festival in Mankato’s Riverfront Park features local and regional acts June 20-21, and more than a dozen roots and blues bands play at the Hambone Music Festival in Rochester on July 10-11.

 As many as 20,000 blues fans will head to Duluth Aug.
-7-9 for the Bayfront Blues Festival; Jimmy Wolf and Frank Bey with the Anthony Paule Band anchor the lineup.
+7-9 for the Bayfront Blues Festival; Otis Clay and NRBQ anchor the 2015 lineup.
 Making travel plans well in advance is encouraged for this popular event.

 Numerous Minnesota festivals combine live music and camping into fun-filled weekends.
 On June 19-20 in Walker, Moondance Jammin Country Fest brings Florida Georgia Line, Thomas Rhett and Chris Young to the main stage, and smaller stages feature country acts from around the Midwest.

-The same site plays host to Moondance Jam on July 16-18, headlined by classic rockers The Doobie Brothers, Peter Frampton and Huey Lewis and the News.
+The same site plays host to Moondance Jam on July 16-18, headlined by classic rockers The Doobie Brothers, Peter Frampton and Huey Lewis and the News, as well as modern rock artists Papa Roach, Shinedown and Nickelback.
 The party continues on the surrounding campgrounds, where the most creative campsites vie to win tickets to next year’s shows.

 On Aug.
 6-8, some of the biggest names in country music – and tens of thousands of their fans – descend upon Soo Pass Ranch in Detroit Lakes for WE Fest.
 Blake Shelton, Miranda Lambert and Rascal Flatts join Jake Owen, Dierks Bentley and more for this annual bash.